 It’s not only high property prices that are making it difficult for lots of people to get home loans.
-Recent changes to banking policies are also making the process more complex.
+Changes to lending requirements have also made the process more complex.

-That said, there are still things you can do to put yourself ahead of the pack.
+That said, here are some things you can do to put yourself ahead of the pack.

 The following websites offer free credit checks:

-Also, be aware that lenders don’t take into account the actual amount owing on your credit cards but your total limit – i.e. the amount you would owe if you went crazy with your plastic.
-So you might want to cancel any unnecessary cards or buy now, pay later services like Afterpay, Humm and ZipPay and reduce the credit limits on others to the level that you genuinely need.
+Lenders don’t take into account the actual amount owing on your credit cards but your total limit – i.e. the amount you would owe if you went crazy with your plastic.
+So, you might want to cancel any unnecessary cards or buy now, pay later services like Afterpay, Humm and ZipPay and reduce the credit limits on others to the level that you genuinely need.

-- Time to repay.
-Lenders might be reluctant to grant a 25-year mortgage to someone with 10 years to go before they retire without a clear loan exit strategy
+Lenders might be reluctant to grant a 25-year mortgage to someone with 10 years to go before they retire without a clear loan exit strategy.

-- Honesty.
 It’s important that you provide full and accurate information to your lender.
-Remember, they have access to a range of information sources, from your credit history to your payslips and transaction statements.
+Remember, they have access to a range of information sources, from your credit history to your pay slips and transaction statements.

 Our lending experts are available to help talk through your options.
 Make an appointment with one of our friendly Mobile Lending Managers, who can contact you by phone, email, video call or home visit at a time that suits you.
 Call us on (08) 8202 7777 or visit us at 400 King William Street, Adelaide between 8am – 5.30pm weekdays or 8am – 2pm Saturdays.